 |PSE Transaction Fee||0.005%|

-In addition, FMETF charges a management fee of 0.50% annually.
+In addition, FMETF charges a management fee of 0.50% annually, which is already computed into the price.
 It is currently the lowest index fund that is available in the Philippines today.
 As a summary, here are the summary of fees, charges, and taxes of FMETF investment.

 |Minimum investment||See board lot|